sufianrhazi/gooey/README.md

-Revise is a tool to ~re~build user interfaces and applications.
+Gooey is a tool to ~re~build user interfaces and applications.

 Motivation
 ----------

-Revise embraces mutation: when things change, it knows exactly what needs to be updated and updates things in place.
+Gooey embraces mutation: when things change, it knows exactly what needs to be updated and updates things in place.

 It's inspired by build systems (specifically by [tup](http://gittup.org/tup/)), which need to understand how to rebuild files when dependent files change.